Best Sportsbooks for MLB

 Many factors including home ballpark, weather, wind, starting pitchers and lineups have significant impact on game total lines and odds.

-Team Total Bets – MLB team total betting is a faction of the game total betting, except the game total is broken down more granularly into the expected number of runs for each team.
+Team Total Bets – MLB team total betting is a sub-section of the game total betting type.
+The difference is that the game total is broken down into the expected number of runs for each team.
 The dynamics are the same as game total betting – bettors can wager over or under the set team total for either team involved, allowing four wagering options for each game.
 Below is an example of how our BAL/NYY game might look for team total wagering.

 Orioles Team Total: Over 4.0 -105 ; Under 4.0 -115